Kusatsu onsen [草津温泉]

 Kusatsu onsen is a hot spring resort in the west part of Gunma Prefecture.

 The onsen town is located at the level of about 1,200 meters.

 This hot spring had been known since ancient times, and had been famous all over the country in the 15th century.

-So it is one of the most major hot spring resorts in Japan.
+So, it is one of the most major hot spring resorts in Japan.

-In the center of the resort town, there is one of the 6 places
+In the center of the resort town, there is one of the 6 places springing hot water.

 Always abundant hot water is flowing like a waterfall.